vfk-test/PhonableDist/README.md

 ## Dependencies

-VerifyKit uses the CryptoSwift for network traffic encryption.
+VerifyKit uses CryptoSwift for network traffic encryption.

 ## Notes

-Before your app release, please change the VerifyKitEnvironment to 'prod' instead of 'debug'.
+Before your app release, please change the VerifyKitEnvironment to 'release' instead of 'debug'.